Brian-Fairbanks/100-days/README.md

   local storage and delegation practice
   - https://javascript30.com/ - day 15
 ### day 19 - Menger Sponge in Processing
-  A 3d canvas implementation of a menger sponge made in processing
+  A 3d canvas implementation of a menger sponge
   - https://thecodingtrain.com/CodingChallenges/002-mengersponge.html
 ### day 20 - Native Speech Recognition
   a basic implementation of chrome native speech recognition.
 Each new sentance will be printed on a new line